ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish.md

     .threshold = 5;
     }
 ```
-Varnish will not a reload for this to take affect.
+The Varnish service needs to be reloaded in order for this to take affect.
 ## Generate VCL

 ## Cache Static Files